UFO (British TV series): Premise

-The series' premise is that in 1980, Earth is being visited by aliens from a dying planet, who are abducting humans and harvesting their organs for their own bodies.
-The alien incursions may also be a prelude to a possible full-scale invasion.
-The series' main cast of characters are the staff of a secret, high-technology international military agency called SHADO (an acronym for Supreme Headquarters Alien Defence Organisation) established by the governments of the United Kingdom, the United States, the Soviet Union, France and Germany to defend Earth and humanity against the mysterious aliens and learn more about them, while at the same time keeping the threat of an alien invasion hidden from the public.
+The series' premise is that in 1980, Earth is being visited by aliens from a dying planet, who are abducting humans and harvesting their organs for their bodies.
+The alien incursions may also be a prelude to an invasion.
+The series' main cast of characters are the staff of a secret, high-technology international military agency called SHADO (an acronym for Supreme Headquarters Alien Defence Organisation) established by the governments of the United Kingdom, the United States, the Soviet Union, France, and Germany to defend Earth and humanity against the mysterious aliens and learn more about them, while at the same time keeping the threat of an alien invasion hidden from the public.

-Operating under the cover (as well as literally beneath the premises) of the Harlington-Straker Studios movie studio in England, SHADO is headed by Commander Edward Straker (Ed Bishop), a former United States Air Force colonel and astronaut, whose "cover" is his role as the studio's chief executive.
+Operating under the cover (as well as beneath the premises) of the Harlington-Straker Studios movie studio in England, SHADO is headed by Commander Edward Straker (Ed Bishop), a former United States Air Force colonel and astronaut, whose "cover" is his role as the studio's chief executive.

-SHADO has a variety of high-tech hardware and vehicles at its disposal to implement a layered defence of Earth.
-Early warnings of alien attack came from SID, the Space Intruder Detector, an unmanned computerised tracking satellite that constantly scans for UFO incursions.
-The forward line of defence is Moonbase from which the three lunar Interceptor spacecraft, that fire a single explosive warhead, are launched.
+SHADO has a variety of high-tech hardware and vehicles at its disposal for a defence in depth of Earth.
+Early warnings of alien attack came from SID, the Space Intruder Detector, an unmanned, computerised tracking satellite that scans for UFO incursions.
+The forward line of defence is Moonbase from which the three lunar Interceptor spacecraft, that fire an explosive warhead, are launched.
 The second line of defence includes Skydiver, a submarine mated with the submersible, undersea-launched Sky One interceptor aircraft, which attacks UFOs in Earth's atmosphere.
 The last line of defence is ground units including the armed, IFV-like SHADO Mobiles, fitted with caterpillar tracks.

-On Earth, SHADO also uses two SHADAIR aircraft, a Seagull X-ray supersonic jet (e.g. in the episode "Identified") and a transport plane (e.g. in "A Question of Priorities"); a transatlantic Lunar Carrier with a separating Lunar Module (e.g. in "Computer Affair"); a helicopter (actually, a small VTOL aeroplane with large rotating propellers, e.g. in the episode "Ordeal"); and a radio-controlled Space Dumper (e.g. in "The Long Sleep").
-The Moonbase has hovercraft-like Moon Hoppers/Moonmobiles that can be deployed for transportation or reconnaissance.
+On Earth, SHADO also uses two SHADAIR aircraft, a Seagull X-ray supersonic jet (e.g., in the episode "Identified") and a transport aircraft (e.g., in "A Question of Priorities"); a transatlantic Lunar Carrier with a separating Lunar Module (e.g., in "Computer Affair"); a helicopter (actually, a small VTOL aeroplane with large rotating propellers (e.g., in the episode "Ordeal"); and a radio-controlled Space Dumper (e.g., in "The Long Sleep").
+The Moonbase has hovercraft-like Moon Hoppers–Moonmobiles that can be deployed for transportation or reconnaissance.